-As I shared in an earlier post, memorizing poetry has been an important part of my life.
-Especially when I was a young mom discovering how reciting rhymes could be a helpful parenting tool.
-This poem was a favourite of my children.
-Especially my youngest who asked me to recite it often, no matter the season.
-It is a beautifully melodious poem and can easily be imagined as a song, as I believe the writer intended.
-George Cooper, who lived from 1838 to 1927 was an American poet remembered primarily for his song lyrics, many set to music by Stephen Foster (1826-1864).
-I hope you enjoy!
+As I shared in an earlier post, memorizing poetry is a big part of my life.
+When I was a young mom, I discovered that reciting rhymes was a helpful parenting tool.
+This poem was a favourite of my children, especially my youngest who asked me to recite it often, no matter the season.

 “Come, little leaves,” said the wind one day,